 However, all of that is pointless if it doesn’t ultimately sell your products or services.
 We’ll cover that in the next (and last) major strategy.

-So far, the main focus of your welcome email series has not been making sales.
+So far, the main focus of your welcome email sequence has not been making sales.

 It’s been about establishing a relationship with your subscribers.
 Then, building and developing that relationship to create trust.